MikeGriffinReborn/EntitySpaces/README.md

-EntitySpaces Studio has been updated to .NET 4.5 and will be published soon, a link will be provided here in a few days.
+EntitySpaces Studio has been updated to .NET 4.5 and is available here now ...

 ## Setup